 Akinola also notes research which shows that subtle discrimination can occur during the hiring process.

-She writes that various occupations and industries demonstrated prejudice against candidates with “Black-sounding names (e.g. Lakisha, Jamal)” instead favoring those with “White-sounding names (e.g. Emily, Greg).”
-Akinola goes on to say that subtle discrimination in hiring “extends beyond race to other social categories including gender, sexual orientation, obesity and pregnancy.”
+She writes that various occupations and industries demonstrated prejudice against candidates with a “Black-sounding names (e.g. Lakisha, Jamal)” instead favoring those with “White-sounding names (e.g. Emily, Greg)”.
+Akinola goes on to say that subtle discrimination in hiring “extends beyond race to other social categories including “gender, sexual orientation, obesity and pregnancy.”

-Akinola says that social networks are the “conduits through which you get access to information and opportunities,” and what often serves as the foundation of these social networks and relationship development is similarity.
-In workplaces without a high degree of diversity and with very few women and minorities in senior positions, having seemingly few commonalities with those around you can be an obstacle.
+Akinola says that social networks are the “conduits through which you get access to information and opportunities” and what often serves as the foundation of these social networks and relationship development is similarity.
+In workplaces without a high degree of diversity, with very few women and minorities in senior positions, having seemingly few commonalities with those around you can be an obstacle for minorities and women.